 Despite the increasing sophistication and adoption of SBI methods, a fundamental challenge persists: how do we assess the quality and reliability of the inferred posterior distribution $q(\theta|\xobs) \approx p(\theta|\xobs)$ for a specific observed dataset $\xobs$?
 Since the true posterior is (at least in the most well-motivated use cases) often unknown and/or analytically intractable, direct comparison is rarely possible.
 Without robust validation methods, it remains challenging to determine whether an SBI result is accurate, whether the algorithm has converged sufficiently, or whether the resulting posterior approximation accurately captures the true uncertainty about the parameters.
 This lack of ground-truth comparison hinders the confident application and interpretation of SBI results in scientific discovery.

 Consequently, there is a clear and pressing need for a suite of reliable diagnostics and validation techniques specifically tailored for SBI outputs.
 Several valuable approaches have already been developed to address this need.
 Simulation-Based Calibration (SBC)~\cite{cook2006validation, Talts:2018zdk, hermans2021trust} provides a necessary condition for correctness by checking whether, on average, the ranks of the true parameters under the inferred posteriors are uniformly distributed over many simulated datasets.
 Probability-Probability (PP) plots are often used to assess this calibration.
 More recently, techniques like Tests of Accuracy with Random Points (TARP)~\cite{lemos2023sampling} have been introduced to quantify the concentration and calibration of posteriors by measuring the coverage probability of credible regions.
 Standard Bayesian techniques, such as posterior predictive checks, can also be adapted.
-Broadly, this involves comparing simulations generated from the synthetic model to the observed data to check for model misspecification, model comparison, or goodness-of-fit (see Refs.~\cite{jeffrey_evidence_2024,Gessey-Jones:2023vuy,mancini_bayesian_2023,cranmer2016approximating,dalmasso2020confidence,heinrich_learning_2022,von_wietersheim-kramsta_kids-sbi_2024,Cannon:2022aaa,schmitt_detecting_2024-1,huang_learning_2023,AnauMontel:2024flo,wehenkel_addressing_2024,Kelly:2025aaa,Pierre:2025ulp} for several approaches developed to address this general comparison/misspecification challenge).
-In general, while these methods are extremely valuable, they often assess average performance over many simulations (like SBC), or rely on visual inspection (like PP-plots and some PPCs), and may not fully characterise the uncertainty or potential biases associated with the posterior approximation for a single, specific observation.
+Broadly, this involves comparing simulations generated from the synthetic model to the observed data to check for model misspecification or goodness-of-fit.
+A variety of methods have been developed to address this challenge, including approaches that learn statistics to distinguish between data from different models~\cite{AnauMontel:2024flo,cranmer2016approximating, dalmasso2020confidence, heinrich_learning_2022, huang_learning_2023, wehenkel_addressing_2024}, adaptations of Bayesian model comparison and evidence estimation~\cite{jeffrey_evidence_2024, Gessey-Jones:2023vuy, mancini_bayesian_2023}, deviations in different SBI algorithms~\cite{Cannon:2022aaa,schmitt_detecting_2024-1,Kelly:2025aaa}, and diagnostics tailored to specific scientific applications~\cite{von_wietersheim-kramsta_kids-sbi_2024, Pierre:2025ulp}.
+In general, while these methods are extremely valuable, they often assess average performance over many simulations (like SBC), or rely on visual inspection (like PP-plots and some PPCs), and may not fully characterise the uncertainty or potential biases associated with the posterior approximation for a single, specific observed dataset $\xobs$.